Impossible Foods makes plant-based pork now, and it's scary-similar to the real thing

 -

-reading•Impossible Foods' plant-based pork is here, and it's scary-similar to the real thing
+reading•Impossible Foods' meatless pork is here, and it's freaky-similar to the real thing

 -